 When Jacob arrives for the job he’s told he has to pay off the cost of the accommodation he’s offered but with deductions for food and transport to and from work, and with the unreasonably low wages Jacob will never have enough money to pay off the accommodation.
 Now he’s trapped in a cycle of debt.
 Jacob was promised certain work and conditions but the promise has turned out to be false; he was deceived into travelling to the UK city, that deception is the ‘means’ element of the definition.

 The fact that Jacob works for no real pay because of all those unreasonable deductions means he is being exploited.
-He is a victim of exploitation for forced labor.
-The labor is forced because he does it under ‘menace or penalty’, the penalty being that he must pay off his debt.
+He is a victim of exploitation for forced labour.
+The labour is forced because he does it under ‘menace or penalty’, the penalty being that he must pay off his debt.
 Jacob transported himself (‘act’), he did this because he was deceived (‘means’) and now he’s been exploited to work for no real pay (‘exploitation’).
 Jacob is a trafficking victim, despite having made his initial journey to the UK freely.
 Read more on our Human Trafficking pages.

 Q: What if people aren’t kept captive physically, is that still trafficking?